Board of Trustees

 All officers and trustees must be medical student members of the Association unless otherwise noted.

-Candidates for President-Elect, Vice President for Membership, Vice President for Leadership Development, and Vice President for Program Development offices shall have had prior AMSA leadership experience as either a national Trustee or Officer.
+Candidates for President-Elect, Vice President-Elect for Membership, Vice President for Leadership Development, and Vice President for Program Development offices shall have had prior AMSA leadership experience as either a national Trustee or Officer.
 In the event that less than two candidates with this experience requirement have declared their candidacy 30 days prior to election, the candidacies of medical student members without this prior experience shall be accepted.

 The President Elect serves the first of a two-year term.
 The President Elect is responsible for all of the duties of all national officers and is expected to spend his/her year preparing for a successful year as president.
-Specific responsibilities include working with the VPM to recruit and engage members, serving on the finance committee and assisting the national president as necessary.
+Specific responsibilities include working with the VPM to recruit and engage members, serving on the finance committee, and assisting the national president as necessary.

 The President’s year is never without work.
 The President should have strong written and oral communication skills, organizational and administrative skills and a complete knowledge of AMSA.
 Other useful qualities are networking abilities, knowledge of health policy and medical education policy, and a willingness to travel.
 Most importantly, this is a full-time job.
 The President must be exceptionally dedicated to working to advance the interests of the Association.

-Vice President For Membership
+Vice President-Elect for Membership

 Following Convention, the VPM pursues specific areas of interest to the Association based on his or her workplan.
 The VPM is often called upon to assist in Convention planning.
 During this time, as the Convention approaches, a greater time commitment is required.